REX2626/Astro-Attack/README.md

 NOTE: pygame.draw.circle uses integer for radius, e.g. diameter is always multiples of two Do some caching for circles for particles to improve performance

+Add a check to see if world is the correct version

 ### POTENTIAL